-Navy SEAL training is extremely demanding and it is not designed to "get you in shape."
-You must be in excellent physical condition and pass the PST before you can be considered a SEAL candidate.
+Navy SEAL training is extremely demanding, and it is not designed to "get you in shape."
+You must be in excellent physical condition and pass the physical screening test before you can be considered a SEAL candidate.
 For more on how to get and stay in SEAL shape, visit the Military.com Fitness Center.

-The following Navy SEAL Physical Screening Test (PST) is designed to see if you have what it takes to enter SEAL training.
-To pass you must be able to complete the following regimen:
+The following Navy SEAL PST is designed to see whether you have what it takes to enter SEAL training.
+To pass, you must complete the following regimen:

 |PHYSICAL SCREENING TEST||MINIMUM||AVERAGE||OPTIMUM|